Hsrivastava19/E-Commerce-Data-Analysis/ReadMe.txt

 The total profit of the company is Rs.23955

-Highest selling category is clothes with a total sales of 3516 units
+Highest selling category is clothes with a total sales of 3516 units Least selling category is Furniture with total sales of 945 units

-Highest selling sub-category is Saree with a total sales of 782 units
+Highest selling sub-category is Saree with a total sales of 782 units Least selling sub-category is Tables with a total sales of 61 units

 State wise highest order count is from Madhya Pradesh with a total order count of 101 State wise lowest order count is from Tamil Nadu with a total order count of 8